aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 deploy the template in your own AWS cloud account to generate Role ARN, and get back to the [Aiven Console](https://console.aiven.io/) with your Role ARN to proceed with the custom cloud configuration.
+Finalize the
-Finalize the setup by selecting in which Aiven projects to use your custom cloud and by assigning a contact person for your custom cloud.
+setup: select in which Aiven projects to use your custom cloud and assign a contact person for your custom cloud.
 </TabItem>
 <TabItem value="2" label="GCP">
-Create your infrastructure template in the [Aiven Console](https://console.aiven.io/), deploy the template in your own GCP cloud account to generate a service account ID, and get back to the [Aiven Console](https://console.aiven.io/) with your service account ID to proceed with the custom cloud configuration.
-Finalize the setup by selecting in which Aiven projects to use your custom cloud and by assigning a contact person for your custom cloud.
+Create your infrastructure template in the [Aiven Console](https://console.aiven.io/), deploy the template in your own GCP cloud account to generate a privilege-bearing service account (SA), and get back to the [Aiven Console](https://console.aiven.io/) with your SA to proceed with the custom cloud configuration.
+Finalize the
+setup: select in which Aiven projects to use your custom cloud and assign a contact person for your custom cloud.
 </TabItem>
 <TabItem value="3" label="Azure">